I'm a provider

-DESCRIPTIONTranscatheter arterial chemoembolization (TACE) of the liver is a proposed alternative to conventional systemic or intra-arterial chemotherapy, and to various nonsurgical ablative techniques, to treat resectable and nonresectable tumors.
-The rationale for TACE is that infusions of viscous material containing one or more antineoplastic agents may exert synergistic effects: cytotoxicity from the chemotherapy, potentiated by anoxia in the infarcted region.
-The beneficial effect of chemoembolization may be further potentiated by labeling the infusate with radioactive isotopes for localized radiotherapy.
+Transcatheter arterial chemoembolization (TACE) of the liver is a proposed alternative to conventional systemic or intra-arterial chemotherapy, and to various nonsurgical ablative techniques, to treat resectable and nonresectable tumors.
+TACE combines the infusion of chemotherapeutic drugs with particle embolization.
+Tumor ischemia secondary to the embolization raises the drug concentration compared with infusion alone, extending the retention of the chemotherapeutic agent and decreasing systemic toxicity.
 The liver is especially amenable to such an approach, given its distinct lobular anatomy, the existence of two (2) independent blood supplies, and the ability of healthy hepatic tissue to grow and thus compensate for tissue mass lost during chemoembolization.
-Another rationale is that TACE delivers effective local doses, while possibly minimizing systemic toxicities associated with oral or intravenous chemotherapy.

-However, TACE of the liver is associated with its own constellation of potentially life-threatening toxicities and complications, including severe postembolization syndrome, hepatic insufficiency, abscess, or infarction.
-TACE has been investigated to treat resectable, unresectable, and recurrent hepatocellular carcinoma, and to treat liver metastases, most commonly from colorectal cancer.
+TACE of the liver has been associated with potentially life-threatening toxicities and complications, including severe postembolization syndrome, hepatic insufficiency, abscess, or infarction.
+TACE has been investigated to treat resectable, unresectable, and recurrent hepatocellular carcinoma (HCC), cholangiocarcinoma, liver metastases, and in the liver transplant setting.
 Treatment alternatives include resection when possible, chemotherapy administered systemically or by hepatic artery infusion (HAI).
 HAI involves continuous infusion of chemotherapy with an implanted pump, while TACE is administered episodically.
 Also, HAI does not involve the use of embolic material.